pgRouting/pgrouting/doc/mst/pgr_kruskalDD.rst

 .. rubric:: Availability

-* Experimental

-  * v3.0.0
+* New as experimental on v3.0.0

 Description
 -------------------------------------------------------------------------------

-Using Kruskal algorithm, extracts the nodes that have aggregate costs less than or equal to the value distance.
+Using Kruskal's algorithm, extracts the nodes that have aggregate costs less than or equal to the value ``Distance`` within the calculated minimum spanning tree.

 **The main Characteristics are:**